... or how you can use secator as a foundation to build powerful security software.

 # Run simple tasks, chain them together

-host = 'wikipedia.org'
+target = 'wikipedia.org'

-subdomains = subfinder(host).run()
+subdomains = subfinder(target).run()

-ports_open = naabu(subdomains).run()
+ports_open = naabu(hosts).run()

 # ... or run a workflow

-results = Workflow(config, host).run()
+results = host_recon(target).run()

 # ... or run a scan

-config = TemplateLoader('scans/domain')
+config = TemplateLoader('/path/to/my/workflow.yaml')

-results = Scan(config, host).run()
+results = Workflow(config, target).run()

 Consuming results live

-All runners yield results in real-time, which means you can run use them as generators to consume their results:
+All runners yield results in real-time, which means you can run them as generators to consume their results:

 For instance, you can consume results lazily using threads or a Celery task: